Reassessing Code Authorship Attribution in the Era of Language Models: Introduction

-The study of Code Authorship Attribution (CAA) centers around the analysis of coding styles, including coding structure, naming conventions, and formatting styles, to identify the authors of code samples~\cite{abuhamad2018large,alsulami2017source}.
-This is crucial in cybersecurity and software forensics for addressing copyright disputes, detecting plagiarism, and supporting criminal prosecutions~\cite{Ropgen,caliskan2015anonymizing}.
+Beyond development, CAA is also critical in application domains such as cybersecurity and software forensics for addressing copyright disputes, detecting plagiarism, and supporting criminal prosecutions~\cite{Ropgen,caliskan2015anonymizing}.
 Consequently, this area of research is becoming increasingly popular~\cite{caliskan2015anonymizing}.
 However, manually verifying or identifying authors is tedious and time-consuming; these tasks are susceptible to human errors and inconsistencies, especially in large software systems~\cite{frantzeskou2006effective}.
 These difficulties tend to arise because such systems often involve numerous authors, who often exhibit nuanced overlaps in coding styles (e.g., due to the presence of style guidelines or linters) that can make differentiation among contributors difficult~\cite{liu2021practical}.

 Considering the above challenges, researchers have proposed approaches using Machine Learning (ML) and Deep Learning (DL) techniques to automate tasks related to CAA~\cite{abuhamad2018large,abuhamad2021large,abuhamad2019code}.
 However, these techniques suffer from two key limitations.
 Namely, they typically rely on \textit{hand-crafted} feature engineering and they are susceptible to \textit{adversarial attacks}, wherein authors attempt to avoid identification through purposeful code perturbations.
 Hand-crafted features are problematic because there are many different aspects that can define coding style (e.g., length, whitespace, declaration usage, identifier style) and manually defining features to properly capture a range of different coding styles is challenging.
 Prior models have also been shown to be susceptible to adversarial attacks ~\cite{quiring2019misleading}.
 Given these limitations, further research is needed to understand how to best design practical, robust techniques for carrying out CAA.